How To Use Facebook For Your Business

 The best time to promote a post is when you have a specific goal in mind, such as increasing traffic to your website or selling a product.

-Facebook offers a variety of other advertising options which can be suitable depending on your campaign objectives.
+Facebook offers a variety of other advertising options that can be suitable depending on your campaign objectives.
 For instance, promoting your page to increase likes, sending more people to your website, or increasing conversions on your site.

 Once you’ve decided on your campaign objective, you can set your own targeting and budgeting options, select the creative for your ad, and then choose the ad placement.
 By default, it will select your ad to be shown on the desktop news feed, mobile newsfeed, and desktop right column, but you can remove any locations you don’t want your ad to appear.